|Voting underway for coveted 2014 High School Football Coach John Kopp Heart of a Champion Award

-The male and female player who accumulate the most votes will receive a custom-designed Betras, Kopp & Harshman Heart of a Champion trophy commemorating their selection.
+Betras, Kopp & Harshman will present HOC winners with a custom designed trophy commemorating their selection.
 Their school will receive a plaque noting their accomplishment along with a $2,500 stipend for use by the athletic department.

 The Betras, Kopp and Harshman Coach John Kopp Heart of a Champion Award: Built on the strengths that made our Valley great honoring the great student athletes who will lead us into the future.